Ultimate Fudgy Brownies without Eggs

 What is the best way to cut brownies?

 The best way to cut brownies is to let the brownies cool off completely and use a plastic knife.
-Alternately, you can also use a hot knife or regular knife covered in cooking spray to cut.
+Alternatively, you can also use a hot knife or a regular knife covered in cooking spray to cut.

 Should I use a metal or glass pan?